 Length, breadth, depth, rigor, course sequencing, time to completion, and synthesis of learning.
 Programs and courses follow the same structure to ensure appropriate breadth of programs.
 The framework includes major requirements, general education core courses in math, English, humanities, social, science, and electives.
 These components are listed in the degree completion or the individual development plan (IDP) for students.
 Based on Board Policy 3206 Course Outlines - New and Revised, all course outlines consistently follow the same structure and provide the expectations in terms of breadth, depth, and rigor.
-The framework for course outlines (II.A.23) includes links that connect institutional, program, and course student learning outcomes.
+The framework for course outlines (II.A.23) includes links between institutional, program, and course student learning outcomes

 Minimum Degree Requirements.
 The number of credits required for degrees and certificates offered at the college is stated in BP 3101 Academic Program Requirements (II.A.24) and the COM-FSM General Catalog 2020-2021, p.
 37-87 (II.A.25).
+Table below presents examples of credit requirements for certificate, associate, and bachelor's programs.

-Specific requirements of the Bachelor of Science Degree in Elementary Education are defined in the ACCJC approved Proposal for the Establishment and Implementation of a Bachelor's of Science Degree in Elementary Education (II.A.26).
+Specific requirements of the Bachelor of Science Degree in Elementary Education is defined in the ACCJC approved Proposal for the Establishment and Implementation of a Bachelor's of Science Degree in Elementary Education (II.A.26).